ai-1st/deno-fresh-starter/outlines/ai-agents.md

 * Phase 6: Multi-User Support
+  * Google Authentication
+  * Save agents and tasks with a partition key including user's email
   * Maintain a list of active versions for each user (instead of show/hide)
-  * Google Authentication
   * Settings page to enter API keys
   * Share API keys with other users having a particular email domain
   * Share agents to another user